envms/fluentpdo/readme.md

 ## Requirements

-The latest release of FluentPDO requires at least PHP 5.4, and supports up to PHP 7.2
+The latest (2.x) release of FluentPDO supports PHP 7.0, 7.1 and 7.2

+The legacy (1.x) release of FluentPDO supports PHP 5.4 to 7.1

 ## Reference